 "They will be back for the end of the quarter here to complete exams, so they are going to have a tough time taking on that course load in France while maintaining their classes here," O'Connor said.
 "Fortunately, we have students willing to be brave and courageous to do so."

 While Gonzalez and Rizzotto traveled to France for a week last year, Rizzotto said he wanted students to return for an extended event.
 Luckily, he said, they found a partnership with a high school in nearby Courchevel to take the students in for a whole quarter.
 "We wanted it to be more meaningful for the students," he said.

 While the four young women said they are nervous about taking on additional work, Lund said they will be taking junior year courses.
-She said senior year courses are notoriously difficult, and they all want to be able to excel.

 Aside from experiencing the French education system, all four students said they are most excited to immerse themselves in the language and the culture.

 "I want to go to become more culturally rich," Rocha said as the other three students nodded their heads in agreement.
 "I come from a Hispanic heritage, so I know Spanish and English.
 French is my third language, so I want to be fluent in it and become more part of the world."